gdalba/talis_bot/README.md

     python script.py
     ```

-    This will open the Healer Control application window.
+    This will open the bot application window.

 2. **Enter the required information:**